 Think of the content as the fuel that will boost your website to run ahead of competitors.
 So make sure that your content is primed whether it’s a copy for the title and meta description, CTA, pillar page content, or blog article.

-Internal linking is the method of linking to other pages of your site.
+Internal link building is the method of linking to other pages of your site.
 This will push Google to index more of your pages that way.
 This means that, other than your homepage, you should link to relevant blogs and other pillar pages.
 Strategically linking to different pages will also increase the page authority of a particular webpage.

 By having internal links, this helps customers visiting your website establish a contextual relationship between different pages.
 For instance, if an internal link takes them to a related blog post about a particular service, this makes it easier for them to understand how that service works.